Make WordPress Core

 Severity: normal Version:

-Component: Taxonomy Keywords: needs-patch
+Component: Taxonomy Keywords: has-patch has-unit-tests

 Focuses: performance Cc: